DiegoNunes05/DiegoNunes05/README.md

 Front-end Developer
 -----------------------------

-Hello!
-I'm Diego Nunes, a front-end developer with over 4 years of experience specializing in web and mobile applications.
-I create dynamic, responsive solutions using HTML, CSS, JavaScript, and frameworks like ReactJS and Next.js, with a strong focus on API integration (REST, Firebase, Supabase) and state management.
-My mobile expertise includes React Native, delivering seamless experiences across platforms.

-I prioritize component reusability, performance optimization, and accessibility (WCAG standards) to ensure scalable and user-friendly applications.
-Skilled in Agile methodologies (Scrum/Kanban), I'm experienced in version control with Git and committed to continuously improving my skill set to bring innovative solutions to every project.
+Front-End Developer, specialized in React.js, Next.js, and Vue.js.
+Programming since 2020, building scalable web and mobile interfaces with a focus on performance and seamless user experiences.
+Experienced in integrating real-time data and creating reusable components for modern applications.

+Currently contributing as a Mid-level Front-End Developer at Disc Rescue Network, responsible for developing and maintaining the application’s architecture.
+Skills include responsive design, API integration, and state management, ensuring efficient and user-friendly solutions.

+Experienced in working with global teams, streamlining processes, and effectively troubleshooting complex challenges to improve user experience and product performance.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [diegonunesabc@gmail.com](mailto:diegonunesabc@gmail.com)